mixu/gluejs/readme.md

     --replace sha1="window.require('sha1')"

+## --remap

+`--remap name=expr` / `.remap(key, value)`: Remap a name to another name (within the same package).

+For example, to remap `require('assert')` to `require('chai').assert`:

+    --remap "assert=require('chai').assert"

+When you are binding to a external module, use `--replace`.
+When the module is internal to the package (e.g. fs, assert, ...), use `--remap`.
+Basically the difference is that `--remap` dependencies are only resolved when they are first required, whereas `--replace` is a direct assignment / evaluation.
+The delayed evaluation is needed for internal modules to prevent circular dependencies from causing issues during load time.

 ## --source-url

 `--source-url` / `.set('source-url', true)`: Source URLs are additional annotations that make it possible to show the directory tree when looking at scripts (instead of just the one compiled file):